Korean, Edit

 ⑤ Jaundice

-○ Biliary obstruction : Accumulation of bilirubin in the blood leads to yellowing of the skin and sclera (jaundice)
+○ Bile duct obstruction: accumulation of bilirubin in the blood causes yellowing of the skin and eyes (jaundice)

-○ Hemolytic Jaundice : Occurs when red blood cells are destroyed in the liver, and bilirubin secretion from the gallbladder is abnormal
+○ Hemolytic jaundice: occurs when liver disease leads to red blood cell destruction or when bilirubin secretion into the gallbladder is abnormal

-① Secretin : Responds to acidity, stimulates pancreatic bicarbonate secretion, neutralizes gastric acid, inhibits gastrin secretion
+① Secretin: Responds to acidity, stimulates pancreatic bicarbonate secretion, neutralizes gastric acid, and inhibits gastrin secretion

 ○ 1st.
-Acidic chyme from the stomach stimulates cells in the duodenal wall : Secretin secretion into the blood
+Acidic chyme from the stomach stimulates cells in the duodenal wall: Secretin secretion from the duodenal wall cells into the blood

 ○ 2nd - 1st.
-Secretin stimulates the gastric wall → decreases gastric acid secretion
+Secretin circulates in bloodstream and stimulates the gastric wall → decreases gastric acid secretion

 ○ 2nd - 2nd.
-Secretin stimulates the duodenal mucosa → promotes secretion of pancreatic juice rich in bicarbonate (NaHCO3) → neutralizes acidic chyme
+Secretin stimulates the pancreas → promotes secretion of pancreatic juice rich in bicarbonate (NaHCO3) → neutralizes acidic chyme.

-○ H+ and Na+ are expelled from the liver into the blood → lowers blood pH
+○ H+ and Na+ are expelled from the liver interstitial fluid into the blood → lowers blood pH

 ○ Stomach raises blood pH, offsetting the decreased pH in the duodenum